How the heck do caucuses and conventions work?

 We want you to go beyond the caucus and run to be a delegate to your Organizing Unit Convention.
 To do this, you will raise your hand to be considered.
 Moving beyond the precinct caucus level to the Senate District or County Unit level is a key way to keep our vision and values moving throughout the party process and into candidate campaigns.
 Odds are, as soon as you move on to the next level, you’ll start getting calls from candidate campaigns.
 This is an awesome opportunity to have real conversations with candidates about the issues you care about!

-* Usually, it isn’t a very competitive process at the precinct caucus level.
-Usually, you just have to raise your hand, and occasionally you may have to give a short speech about who you are and why you are running to be a delegate.
+* You may have to give a short speech about who you are and why you are running to be a delegate.
 However, in precincts with high turnout, you may have to get elected from your precinct using a process called “sub-caucusing.”
+The precinct chair will walk you through the entire sub-caucus process.”

 Introducing a resolution is a key way to shape the politics of this race, build connection with neighbors, and make your voice heard about the issues you care most about.
 Resolutions submitted at the precinct caucus level have the potential to be moved through the process, all the way up to the State Convention for deliberation for acceptance to the official party platform.
 Candidates will also be paying attention to what issues are brought forward as resolutions – this is part of shaping their campaigns.

 Be sure to wear a red t-shirt, button, or sticker from MNA.
-That’s part of how we’re going to make a splash at these events!
+That is part of how attendees know MNA nurses are engaged in the process.

 The Organizing Unit Convention is the second level of the party structure.
 Depending on where you live in the state, the setup for these conventions can be quite different.
 Your Organizing Unit could be your Senate District, House District, County, or Precinct, and all set their own dates and locations for their convention.
 This information will be provided to you at the precinct caucuses.